 Star Pro Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-The Star Pro Dog Food product line includes 6 dry dog foods.
+The Star Pro Dog Food product line includes the 6 dry dog foods listed below.

 - Star Pro Puppy Formula (3.5 stars) [A]